oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     Hello World!
 This is version 'v1' of the mii-sample JSP web-app.

-    Welcome to WebLogic server 'managed-server1'!
+    Welcome to WebLogic Server 'managed-server1'!

      domain UID  = 'sample-domain1'
      domain name = 'domain1'